 Once you save the change, it will reflect on your IngramSpark account—but the information will not be sent to distributors immediately.
-Changing your returns status is considered a price change, and price changes only occur once per month in order to ensure a smooth metadata update with our distribution partners.
+Changing your returns status is considered a price change, and price changes occur weekly in order to ensure a smooth metadata update with our distribution partners.

 What Happens After You Change Your Book Returns Status in IngramSpark?